syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 {% endif %}

 ### Bubble color

-In heatmap, defined with this tile type, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.
+When the heatmap tile type is **Bubble** and the bubble type is **Color**, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.

-To represent the data points with variations in bubble colors, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **Color**.

 {% if page.publishingplatform == "aspnet-core" %}

+To represent the data points with variations in bubble colors, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **Color**.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}